 Key Project Details

 The Julimar Nickel-Copper-Platinum Group Element (PGE) Project is located in the Avon Region of the Wheatbelt, ~70km north-east of Perth.
-The Project comprises a mix of granted exploration licences over privately-held farmland and the Julimar State Forest, within the Shire of Toodyay (see Figure 1).
-All exploration to date has been conducted on private farmland.
+The Project comprises a mix of granted exploration licences over privately-held farmland and the Julimar State Forest (JSF), within the Shire of Toodyay (see Figure 1).

 The following figure (Figure 2) shows a typical timeline for a mining project with several stages of progression.
 A project only progresses to the next stage if the previous stage is successful.
 Although some projects advance more quickly than shown, it is rare for a project to get from discovery to a decision to mine in less than 5 years especially if it is located in a new region.